Fortinet Firewall Live!

 Botnets are very versatile and can be used for various cyber crimes like stealing data, sending spam emails, or spreading malware to increase botnet without users knowing.
 Their ability to cause widespread damage quickly makes botnet attacks a serious cybersecurity threat.

-Here are a few examples of popular botnet attacks in the world:
+Here are a few examples of popular botnets and the attacks they were used for.

 1. Necurs Botnet (2017): This botnet was responsible for massive spam and phishing campaigns, impacting systems in India by spreading malware like Locky and Dridex.